 Have You Seen a Green Diamond?

-Green diamonds are very rare.
+Natural-color green diamonds are very rare.
 Of all diamonds cut into polished gems in any given year, a very small number of them will have a dominant green color.
-Green diamonds are rare enough that many people have never seen one, and those who have seen one are likely to have seen it in a museum exhibit.
+Diamonds with a natural green color are rare enough that many people have never seen one, and those who have seen one are likely to have seen it in a museum exhibit.

-You are unlikely to find a green diamond in a mall jewelry store.
+You are unlikely to find a natural-color green diamond in a mall jewelry store.
 But even though green diamonds are extremely rare, there are a few companies who have a long history in the retail colored diamonds business.
-So, anyone who wants a green diamond and can afford one should be able to find a selection of green diamonds to consider.
+So, anyone who wants a natural-color green diamond and can afford one should be able to find a selection of gems to consider.

 Natural Green Color in Diamonds

 In many green diamonds, the color is confined to a thin layer at the surface of the rough stone.
 The design and cut of the polished diamond must be carefully planned and executed to conserve as much of that original color as possible.
 Even though the faceting might only preserve a band of green color around the girdle and a small amount in the culet, that can be enough to produce an apparent green color throughout the stone.
 These diamonds often display a green color which is very subtle.